 Becoming a carpenter apprentice doesn’t cost you that much unlike when taking a short course or degree.
 But you’ll need to provide your own safety equipment, such as a hard hat, goggles, and work shoes.

-You can expect to spend few hundred dollars on these items.
+You can expect to spend a few hundred dollars on these items.
 You’ll also need to provide your own tools.
 You can expect to spend around $800 for a basic set of tools.

 You’ll have to pay for travel, food, and housing expenses as well.
 You’ll need to travel to the training site for at least 8 hours per day, 5 days per week.